- Getting started

 You'll add the Mapbox Visual using the Visualizations pane:

-- Click the three-dot ellipsis and select Import from marketplace.
+- Select Import from marketplace.

 - Enter "Mapbox" in the search menu and press enter.